tfiz/conveyorbelt/README.md

-# pypem
+# conveyorbelt
-download from hypme.com
+grab songs from hypemachine

 Lets you download songs via hypemachine's listings.
 It works *most* of the time.
-Hypemachine is a frontend of sorts for other blogs; it doesn't host music.
-Once we get the download urls we just go to the respective sites and grab the files.
+Get the stream urls and go to the respective sites and grab the files.

 Requires requests